Growth shares award

-The business was looking for an addition to its cash bonus incentive.
+The business already provided cash bonus incentives and was looking for additional ways to incentivise its employees.
 Furthermore, the employer was part of a group running overseas subsidiaries and the board wanted the director to focus on the profitability of the entire group.

-It was decided that the director should not be required to invest further in the business and therefore the motivation had to come in the form of a free benefit as far as the director was concerned.
+It was decided that the director should not be required to invest further in the business.
+Therefore the motivation had to be a free benefit for the director.

-EMI options, for many the most common route, were ruled out.
-The group did not qualify for EMI options because it did not control all of its overseas subsidiaries.
-Furthermore, the director’s existing shareholding was in excess of the permitted levels under the EMI legislation.
+EMI options (Enterprise Management Incentives) are the most commonly used employee incentive scheme.
+However, in this case the group did not qualify for EMI options because it did not control all of its overseas subsidiaries.
+Furthermore, the director’s existing shareholding exceeded the permitted levels under the EMI legislation.